Chemical Peels

 • Deep phenol peels, which require intensive medical monitoring, cardiovascular clearance, and extensive follow-up, represent a more substantial investment comparable to surgical skin resurfacing.

-During your comprehensive consultation at our Vancouver clinic, we will provide a precise, transparent quote detailing the treatment plan, necessary pre-conditioning skincare products, and all follow-up care.
+During your comprehensive consultation, we will provide a precise, transparent quote detailing the treatment plan, necessary pre-conditioning skincare products, and all follow-up care.

 What Other Procedures Can Be Combined With a Chemical Peel?